Softoft/open-ticket-ai/docs/original_source/developer-information.md

 ---
+description: Developer guide for the ATC Community Edition, an on-premise ticket classification tool.
+Learn to configure the system with YAML, run it from the CLI, and extend its architecture using custom Python components.
 title: Developer Information
-description: Developer information for the ATC Community Edition
 ---
 # Developer Information for the ATC Community Edition